SansGuidon/bookmarks/README.md

 * [/r/encryption](https://www.reddit.com/r/encryption/) - everything about encryption on reddit
 * [/r/privacy](https://www.reddit.com/r/privacy/) - everything about privacy on reddit
 * [Fried](https://fried.com/privacy/) - introduction guide to online privacy. a bit outdated on some advices
-* [**Privacy tools**](https://privacytoolsio.github.io/privacytools.io/) - knowledge, tools & tips to protect your privacy against global mass surveillance.
+* :star: [**Privacy tools**](https://privacytoolsio.github.io/privacytools.io/) - knowledge, tools & tips to protect your privacy against global mass surveillance.
 Related : [/r/privacytoolsIO/](https://www.reddit.com/r/privacytoolsIO/)
 * [PRISM Break](https://prism-break.org/en/) - which alternative softwares help you opting out of global data surveillance programs like PRISM, XKeyscore and Tempora.
 * [have i been pwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach
 * [have i been pwned](https://haveibeenpwned.com/Passwords) - Check if your password may have been compromised in a data breach
 * [/r/pwned](https://www.reddit.com/r/pwned/) -  data breaches, site defacements, rm's, hack logs
-* [**/r/selfhosted/**](https://www.reddit.com/r/selfhosted/) - alternatives to popular online services that can be self hosted
+* :star: [**/r/selfhosted/**](https://www.reddit.com/r/selfhosted/) - alternatives to popular online services that can be self hosted
-* [**Kickball/awesome-selfhosted**](https://github.com/Kickball/awesome-selfhosted) - list of Free Software network services and web applications which can be hosted locally
+* :star: [**Kickball/awesome-selfhosted**](https://github.com/Kickball/awesome-selfhosted) - list of Free Software network services and web applications which can be hosted locally
 * [Selfhosted on Slack](https://selfhosted.herokuapp.com/) - community for everything about self-hosted web apps and related technologies
 * [Just Delete Me](http://backgroundchecks.org/justdeleteme/) - a directory of direct links to delete your account from web services
 * [Just Delete Me](http://backgroundchecks.org/justdeleteme/fake-identity-generator/) - Fake identity generator